supershadoe/Ritsu/README.md

 <hr />

 ## Note
-Do not try to invite this bot right now as it is in a very alpha stage and also declares guild commands by default.
+Do not try to invite this bot right now as it is in a very alpha stage and also declares guild commands by default (thus, requires me to add the server ID in a guilds.py file).

+## How to run this bot
+1. Clone this repository
+2. Add your bot's token to an environment variable called `BOT_TOKEN`
+3. Also, setup a virtualenv and install dependencies from `requirements.txt`
+4. Run `ritsu/__main__.py`

 ## Features
 - Fetching the details of a compound from PubChem using their PUG API